ordahannn/ORONIX_Tasks/README.md

 - **Database**: Amazon DynamoDB
 - **Hosting**: Amazon S3 (static website hosting)

-## Notes
+## About the Project

-This project was developed in an academic setting and is intended for demonstration purposes only.
+This application was developed as part of the Computer Science Bachelor's degree at Ruppin Academic Center.

+**Developed by:** Or Dahan & Roni Ronen